-The old subsection 178(9) contained the same definition of "court of competent jurisdiction" that is now to be in the new section 177A, inserted by clause [10]; the old subsection therefore becomes redundant.
+The old subsection 178(9) contained the same definition of "court of competent jurisdiction" that is now to be in the new section 177A, inserted by clause 10; the old subsection therefore becomes redundant.

-Clause 12 : Recovery of wages, etc.
+Clause 12: Recovery of wages, etc.

 Section 179 of the Principal Act enables employees to sue for payments due under awards or orders of the AIRC.
-This clause proposes the addition to that section of a new subsection (3), which is identical to the new subsection 178(9) explained above in the notes on clause 11.
+This clause proposes the addition to that section of a new interpretation subsection.